Vram97/space_apocalypse/README.md

 - Use right click to shoot at the falling debris.
 Getting hit by them will reduce your health.

 ## 4. Run
-This section discusses the setup of parameters and running the launch file.
+This section gives instructions on running the launch file.
 ```
 roslaunch space_apocalypse StartGame.launch
 ```